Skip to Content

 The falls here are a wide waterfall that cascades down the sides of the rocky, mossy cliffs.
 One look, and you will feel like you are in Hawaii or Costa Rica, not Texas!

-After hanging out at Gorman Falls, enjoy the miles of hiking trails and other activities that Colorado Bend State Park offers.
+After hanging out at Gorman Falls, enjoy the miles of hiking trails and other activities Colorado Bend State Park offers.

 Read Next: 101 Ideas For Date Night In Dallas